fvillafu125/polymers_ftw/README.md

 Fine-tuning of TransPolymer for prediction of polymer properties from SMILES data.

-This repository contains files that allow for LoRA fine tuning of TransPolymer for the prediction of five polymer properties:
+This repository contains files that allow for LoRA fine-tuning of TransPolymer for the prediction of five polymer properties:

 1. Glass Transition Temperature (Tg)
 2. Crystallization Temperature (Tc)